Peace Monuments Dedicated in 2008

 March 28, 2008 - Jeju April 3 Peace Memorial Hall, Peace Park, Jeju Island (South Korea).

 March 30, 2008 - Abraham Lincoln Brigade Memorial, Justin Herman Plaza, foot of Market Street, Embarcadero, San Francisco, California (USA).
-"Designed by Ann Chamberlain and Walter Hood.
-Donated by the Abraham Lincoln Brigade Archives and Veterans & Friends of the ALB.
+"Designed by Ann Chamberlain & Walter Hood.
+Donated by the Abraham Lincoln Brigade (ALB) Archives & Veterans & Friends of the ALB.
 40-foot long monument comprised of 45 onyx panels held together by a steel structure.
-The translucent stone squares show scenes from the war and the faces of some US volunteers in the Spanish Civil War (1936-1939), as well as words about the period from writers like Ernest Hemingway."
+The translucent stone squares show scenes from the war & the faces of some US volunteers in the Spanish Civil War (1936-1939), as well as words about the period from writers like Ernest Hemingway."
 Other ALB memorials in Madison, WI, & Seattle, WA (qv).

 April 15, 2008 - Gong Perdamaian Dunia / World Peace Gong (WPG), Godollo, Magyarország (Hungary).
 From Indonesia.